Update

 • Advanced grammar for clinical writing, case-note logic, telephone tasks, and patient education.

-• Interview practice through self-introduction, structured examples, and sustained English conversation.
+• Interview practice: self-introduction, structured examples, and sustained English conversation.

-Walk through the programme map with our team — takes under 20 minutes.
+Walk through the programme map with our team in under 20 minutes.

 Learner support

-This programme starts from supported foundations and steadily builds confidence for students from rural, vernacular-medium, or low-English backgrounds — the majority profile of nursing colleges across India.
+This programme starts from supported foundations and steadily builds confidence — the majority profile of nursing colleges across India.

 Outcomes